cloudfoundry/cloud_controller_ng/README.md

 By default `rspec` will randomly pick between postgres and mysql.

+#### Running the Units Tests in Docker

+If you don't want to set up a up a test DB locally, you can run `./scripts/start-db-in-docker.sh`.
+This script will start a docker container with a running postgres.
+Then you can run the tests from the docker container by running `rspec`.

+#### Running the Test DB Locally
 If postgres is not running on your OSX machine, you can start up a server by doing the following:
 ```
 brew services start postgresql